iann0036/tf-cfn-provider/docs/providers/packet/Device.md

 `ProjectId` - The ID of the project the device belongs to.

-`Facility` - The facility the device is in.
+`Facility` - The facility where the device is deployed.

 `Plan` - The hardware config of the device.

 `Network` - The device's private and public IP (v4 and v6) network details.
-When a device is run without any special network configuration, it will have 3 newtworks: private IPv4, public IPv4 and an IPv6 in this order.
-The fields of the network attribute are:.
+When a device is run without any special network configuration, it will have 3 networks:.

 `Address` - IPv4 or IPv6 address string.